GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 ### Approach

 1. The tool takes a class path as required input.

-  The class path is called as _linkage class path_ on which the tool operates to find linkage errors and is separated from the runtime class path of the tool itself.
+  This class path is called the _input class path_.
+The tool operates on this class path to find linkage errors and it is separated from the runtime class path of the tool itself.

-2. The tool extracts all _references_ from the all class files in the class path.
+2. The tool extracts all symbolic references from the all class files in the class path.

-3. The tool records references that cannot be satisfied in the class path as static linkage errors.
+3. The tool records static linkage errors for symbolic references which cannot be satisfied in the class path.

-4. Optionally, the user can specify a subset of the class path as _entry points_.
+4. Optionally, the user can specify a subset of elements in the class path as _entry points_.
   In that case, the tool will list only those references that are reachable from the classes in the entry points.